molokoloco/jQuery.boxFx/README.md

 Maybe you also want to give a external JSONP webservice as provider for your animated content.
 You can then give a function as data provider, see the concept here :
 <http://jsfiddle.net/molokoloco/Ebc27/>
-An implementation of this can be found in the presets example file "*./js/jquery.boxFx.presets.XXX.js*"
+An implementation of this can be found in the presets examples files "*./js/jquery.boxFx.presets.XXX.js*"

-The plugin is listenning various events, so you can dynamicly interact with him.
+The plugin is listening various events, so you can dynamically interact with him.
 Example :

     // To update the properties you want during the runtime...
     $emitter1.trigger('update', [{emitterRadius:16, rate:0}]);

-The plugin send events on witch you can bind listeners
+The plugin send events on witch you can bind listeners.
 For example :

     // Bind a new sprite creation